-- A. To be eligible for award consideration for the 90th Awards year, a short film must fulfill one of the following qualifying criteria between October 1, 2016, and September 30, 2017.
+- A. To be eligible for award consideration for the 91st Awards year, a short film must fulfill one of the following qualifying criteria between October 1, 2017, and September 30, 2018.
 This qualification must take place within two years of the film's completion date: - 1.
 The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in Los Angeles County for a run of at least seven consecutive days with at least one screening a day prior to public exhibition or distribution by any nontheatrical means.
 The picture also must appear in the theater listings along with the appropriate dates and screening time(s).

-All eligible motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24-or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound file formats suitable for exhibition in commercial Digital Cinema sites.
+All eligible motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in either "Interop" or "SMPTE DCP" formats.
+SMPTE DCP refers to SMPTE ST429-2 and related specifications.
+(Blu-ray format does not meet Digital Cinema requirements.)